harness/developer-hub/docs/database-devops/get-started/key-concepts.md

 ### Liquibase

-An open source database change control CLI tool that is heavily used by Harness DB DevOps.
+An open source database change control CLI tool that is leveraged used by Harness DB DevOps.

 ### Changelog